arocull/BoneJuice/README.md

 - Mark Bone Side - Mark bones as left or right in an armature
 - Clean and Combine - Combine multiple meshes, with modifiers, into one export-ready object.
 Armatures are preserved.
 - (Bulk) Set Rotation Mode - Select multiple pose bones and set their rotation mode (Quaternion, XYZ Euler, Axis Angle, etc) with just the click of a button.
+- Curl Bones - Offsets euler rotations of all selected pose bones by the given rotation.
+Only works in Euler rotation mode.

 # Installation
 Download the zip file from the releases area on GitHub, and then go to `Edit > Preferences > Add-ons` and then click `Install` in the top right, and select the zip file.
 Make sure the plugin it points to is enabled.